The electronic and magnetic structures of bilayer La$_3$Ni$_2$O$_7$ at ambient pressure: SUMMARY

 Although the hybrid functional provides an accurate description of band structure, the local Hubbard interactions beyond DFT should be treated using other many-body techniques.
-The DFT+U is one convenient approach \cite{martin2020electronic}.
-However, DFT+U only shifts the crystal field splitting without renormalizing the hopping parameters or the bandwidths.
-In previous works, it was proposed that DFT+U (using PBE functional) can capture the ARPES measurements of the band dispersion in ambient pressure \cite{zhouxj}.
-We calculate the band structure of the LP phase using the simplified rotation invariant approach to the DFT+U introduced by Dudarev $et$ $al.$ \cite{dudarev1998electron}.
-As shown in Fig. \ref{figldau}, the DFT+U results with $U$=4eV deviate significantly from the ARPES measurement.
+One commonly used method is DMFT.
 In the main text, we presented a DMFT study of the spectral function in the LP phase.
 The basic assumption of DMFT is that the self-energy only depends on the frequency $\Sigma(\omega)$.
 We use the open-source TRIQS DMFT package \cite{triqs} and its CTQMC solver \cite{ctqmc}.
 In the LP phase, there are four Ni atoms.
 To simplify our discussion, we treat them equally in the DMFT calculation.
 During each DMFT self-consistent calculation, a $40\times40$ Brillouin zone mesh is used for the lattice Green's function calculation.